Dynamita, www.dynamita.com, Sigale, France

 Note: the above settings can only be modified in Configuration mode, but you can return and perform them at any point during your work.
 Changing the process unit names will not result in recompilation of the project model.

 The Models tab specifies which processes are included in the simulation.
-MizuPro is the model library developed for Dynamizu26.
-Additional considerations—gas phase calculations, pH, precipitates, micropollutants, and pathogens—can be enabled here.
+MizuPro is the model library developed for DYNAMIZU26.
+Additional considerations — gas phase calculations, pH, precipitates, micropollutants, and pathogens — can be enabled here.
+For this example, enable pH to be calculated (by selecting the Calculate pH option under the pH label) and Pathogens (by selecting the Pathogens are considered option) as demonstrated in Figure 8.

-Note: When the project has a proportional flow dependency, the “Q” in the f(Q) icon on top of the drawing board gets a blue background.
+Note: When the project has at least one proportional flow dependency set up, the “Q” in the f(Q) icon on top of the drawing board gets a blue background.

-Choosing the Inputs task, the blue workflow tab above the drawing board automatically splits into Constants and Dynamics.
-Meanwhile, the model starts to be built.
-For the initial plant setup, we will only need the Constants, as shown on Figure 8.
+Choosing the Inputs task, the green workflow tab above the drawing board automatically splits into Constants and Dynamics.
+Meanwhile, the model starts to be built (see bottom left message, in the status bar).
+For the initial plant setup, we will only need the Constants, as shown in Figure 10.

-Table 2 – Input setup for Drinking water production from generic surface water feed example
+Table 2 – Input setup for Conventional Sand Filtration with Chlorination example

 |---|---|---|---|---|